 Schools are recommended to designate a member of staff as the Complaints Co-ordinator, to whom all complaints will be addressed in the first instance.
-Here at Our Lady's it will be the Headteacher and in her absence, Mrs Donnelly.
+Here at Our Lady's it will be the Headteacher, who is the designated member of staff, in which case the procedure will start at Stage 2.